cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ## Signature Generation {#generation}

-As outlined in {{overview}}, signature generation involves three subroutines: Blind, Evaluate, and Finalize.
+As outlined in {{overview}}, signature generation involves three subroutines: Blind, BlindSign, and Finalize.
 The output from Finalize is a signature over the input to Blind.
 A specification of these subroutines is below.

 ### Blind